 When people get into PHP development, the first thing they usually learn is the echo statement.
 Despite its elementary nature, I've found its handling of multiple arguments to be quite tricky.

 AnswerShow the answer

-Although it doesn't have much in common with variable declarations, it handles multiple arguments in a very similar way:
+Although echo doesn't have much in common with variable declarations conceptually, it handles multiple arguments in a very similar way:

-Passing multiple arguments to echo is the same as writing separate, consecutive echo statements.
+That is, passing multiple arguments to echo is essentially the same as writing separate, consecutive echo statements.

 This post is part of a series based on a presentation I gave on March 20, 2019.